jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

         //                 ^^^^^^^            ^^^^^^^  ^^^^^^^^^
         //                 defines the        the      the new
         //                 type of parameter  "old"    person
-        //                 to pass            value    to add
+        //                 to pass            state    to add
         if (persons.any { it.id == newPerson.id }) persons else persons + newPerson
         //  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^               ^^^^^^^^^^^^^^^^^^^
-        //  use the "old" value and the action                  add the action to the
+        //  use the "old" state and the action                  add the action to the
-        //  to check for duplicates                             old value to create the new value }
+        //  to check for duplicates                             old state to create the new state }
 }
 ```
-The above handle-code shows some typical pattern: We create the new store's value by analyzing first the "old" value
+The above handle-code shows some typical pattern: We create the new store's state by analyzing first the "old" state
 with some information from the action and then decide whether the old state could remain or there must be some update
 also using some information from the action.